Pelannie/Projekt2/README.md

-This is the second project of my Python course.
+This is the second project of my Python course - Bulls & Cows.